TelemetryDeck/docs/guides/react-setup.md

 ## Setup

-Once you have your App ID, create a TelemetryDeck instance with the factory `createrTelemetryDeck` and pass it to the `TelemetryDeckProvider`, which should sit relatively high up in your component tree.
+Once you have your App ID, create a TelemetryDeck instance with the factory `createTelemetryDeck` and pass it to the `TelemetryDeckProvider`, which should sit relatively high up in your component tree.

 ```tsx
 import * as React from "react";